openNDS/openNDS/docs/source/fas.rst

  * custom: A custom data string that will be sent to BinAuth

  Details can be found in the example script fas-aes-https.php

+Be aware that many client CPD processes will **automatically close** the landing page as soon as Internet access is detected.

 BinAuth Post FAS Processing
 ***************************